cs4rl/guide/index.md

 4.  **Skills:** Citizen Science skills development for staff, researchers, and the public.

+### Glossary

-**Glossary:** start with Simple Knowledge Organization System ([SKOS](https://www.w3.org/2004/02/skos/)) terms, then fit to taxonomies, add to Wikidata, then describe.
+Start with Simple Knowledge Organization System ([SKOS](https://www.w3.org/2004/02/skos/)) terms, then fit to taxonomies, add to Wikidata, then describe.
 Use as a SEO primer.
 Here is an [Open Science](https://demo.hedgedoc.org/Dk4aKir9RyO1pi3jwr4Psw#Outline) example.

 ## Roadmap

 First section will be released July 2021, with the publication released as a first full version by the end of 2021.

-## Editorial management / peer review / roles
+## Editorial management

+- peer review / roles

 **Co-Editors-in-Chief:** Simon Worthington and Thomas Kaarsted, reports to CSWG.
 The role is that of content planning and project management – that contributions